Poland’s Tomasz Ritter wins Chopin contest on period pianos

 Japan’s Naruhiko Kawaguci and Poland’s Aleksandar Swigut both won second place.
 Third place went to Krzysztof Ksiazek of Poland.
 Dmitry Ablogin of Russia and France’s Antoine de Grolee won honorable mentions.

-The announcement by the 11-member international jury came after each of the six finalists played a Chopin concerto accompanied by the Amsterdam-based Orchestra of the 18th Century.
+The announcement by the 11-member international jury came after each of the six finalists played a Chopin concerto accompanied by the Amsterdam-based Orchestra of the 18th Century with conductor Grzegorz Nowak.

+The competition’s sponsors, the National Frederic Chopin Institute and Poland’s state Radio and Television, want to encourage young pianists to explore the original sound of music written by Poland’s best-loved composer and by his contemporaries.

 The winner of the 1st Chopin Competition on Period Instruments collects a 15,000-euro ($17,400) prize as well as concert and recording offers.
 Second prize is 10,000 euros and third is 5,000 euros.